osism/metalbox/README.md

 ### Update of the NetBox service

-1. The container registry must be updated first in order to receive a Netbox update
+1. The container registry must be updated first in order to receive a NetBox update
 2. Run `update-netbox.sh` to update the NetBox service

 ### Update of the infrastructure services